-It’s important to regularly stress tests your systems.
+According to New Jersey IT support, it’s important to regularly stress tests your systems.
 At a minimum, you should conduct security audits to make sure you are maintaining your established level of protection.
 Many companies conduct penetration tests with outside agencies to find weaknesses in their security.

 Other companies use security audits in their training by identifying weaknesses and putting their team through the paces to identify and fix security threats while managing the business impact.